 Being a part of a unique community of funders all engaged in Africa offers a range of benefits:

-1. Institution membership – foundations, grantmaking public charities, corporate giving programs and other philanthropy organizations with the primary purpose of making grants or providing funding.
+1. Organization membership – foundations, grantmaking public charities, corporate giving programs and other philanthropy organizations with the primary purpose of making grants or providing funding.
 Under institution membership staff and trustees involved in grantmaking can participate as members.
 Institution members are listed on our website.
-Staff members with the primary responsible for fundraising are not eligible to be members.
+Staff members with the primary responsibility for fundraising are not eligible to be members.

 We recognize that some grantmakers retain consultants to manage their grantmaking.
-Consultants working with funding organization are eligible for membership only as the designated representative of an eligible institution and participation cannot be used to solicit work or to identify potential clients.
+Consultants working with grantmaking or funding organizations are can participate in activities only as the designated representative with primary responsibility for grantmaking of an eligible institution and participation cannot be used to solicit work or to identify potential clients.

 The leadership of the Africa Grantmakers’ Affinity Group determines membership approval and reserves the right to make exceptions to membership qualifications on a case-by-case basis.